What is REDs? The Danger of Energy Deficiency in Female Athletes

 Most medical practitioners prescribe oral contraceptives to help reduce irregularity.

-But here’s the problem: Oral Contraceptives introduce a synthetic version of estrogen, progesterone (both or just progesterone) to create the hormonal environment that occurs with fertilized egg implantation.
+But here’s the problem: Oral Contraceptives introduce an exogenous and often synthetic version of estrogen, progesterone (both or just progesterone) to create the hormonal environment that occurs with fertilized egg implantation.
 The idea is…if your body thinks it is pregnant, it cannot become pregnant.